confluentinc/confluent-cloud-flink-workshop/flink-getting-started/lab2.md

 ![image](img/architecture_promotioncalc.png)

 We want to run special electronics promotion.
-Customers that have purchased electronics from us migh be eligible for this promotion.
+Customers that have purchased electronics from us might be eligible for this promotion.
 Let's find out if there are any eligible customers.

 Find which customers have ordered electronincs brands in large volumes.
 ```sql